 Making chutneys and pickles is a time-honoured way to preserve your garden bounty and is great for gifting!

 Check out this campaigning website that's crammed with practical resources to help you and your family reduce your food waste.
 Think seasonal produce guides, recipes and weekly meal plans.

 If you're looking for inspiration for preventing food waste, look no further than Palmy's own Just Zilch.

 The internationally recognised food rescue organisation was founded by local Rebecca Culver in 2011.
 It looks just like your local supermarket – except everything is free.

-Just Zilch receives donations of surplus products from supermarkets, businesses, and eateries all around the region and offers them to community members in need with dignity and respect.
+- Just Zilch offers them to community members in need with dignity and respect.

-The organisation diverts 5 tonnes of food away from the landfill every week and since opening they've given away 3.5 million meal equivalents.
+The organisation diverts 5 tonnes of food away from the landfill every week.
+Since opening, they've given away 3.5 million meal equivalents.

 When food goes to waste, all the resources that went into producing it – water, land, energy, labour, and capital – are also wasted.
 In landfill, food also gives off greenhouse gases as it rots, contributing to climate change.

 Anyone can get involved.
 Individual donations of surplus homegrown fruit and vegetables are also appreciated.
 The more food we can rescue, the better for our communities and our environment.

 We will run the food scraps collection trial from 29 March to 30 August.